What Does the Bible Say About Depression? – Find Real Solutions for Your Life

 What does the Bible say about praise?

-If you’re asking ‘what does the bible say about depression’ you should also be asking this question.
-If praise is the antidote to depression, then we must know what the Scriptures say about it.
+If praise is the antidote to depression, then we must also find Bible verses that speak about praise in relation to this mental illness.
 Here’s an excellent example of what praise looks like:

 Praise him for his mighty acts: praise him according to his excellent greatness.
 3 Praise him with the sound of the trumpet: praise him with the psaltery and harp.
 4 Praise him with the timbrel and dance: praise him with stringed instruments and organs.
 5 Praise him upon the loud cymbals: praise him upon the high sounding cymbals.
 6 Let every thing that hath breath praise the LORD.
 Praise ye the LORD.
 Psalm 150:2-6 KJV